asgerrud/CLI-ITU/README.md

 ## `itu feedback`

-Report a bug or suggest an issue to improve the CLI.
+report a bug or suggest an issue to improve the CLI.

 ```
 USAGE